 However, we do like to set some expectations: professional and highly experienced writers will likely move up to higher-paying jobs more quickly than less experience writers.
 We personally review your content at several stages and if your content is on point, you can earn early access to higher level jobs.
-If you’re new to content writing and writing for businesses, it make take you a little while to get up to speed and earn the type of income you’re looking for.
+If you’re new to content writing and writing for businesses, it may take you a little while to get up to speed and earn the type of income you’re looking for.

 8. Can I put my name on the content that I sell?

 No. Once a Verblio customer purchases your content, they own the rights to that content.
 You may not link to or republish that content in any form—to do so would be plagiarism, a violation of their copyright.
 Customers are not required to put your name on the content when it is published, nor to acknowledge in any way that they work with Verblio.
 Our clients are confidential and any action that compromises that confidentiality is a violation of our Terms of Service.